-Did you know that the global wellness economy is valued at $4.4 trillion?
+Did you know the global wellness economy is valued at $4.4 trillion?
 Did you also know that wellness is one of the fastest-growing industries globally?
-Would you like to learn more about wellness?
 Do you see yourself working in the wellness industry and contributing to people's health?
 Join our international master's programme in Wellness and Spa Service Design and Management!

-You will know and understand theoretical aspects, best practices and future trends of wellness and spa management and related issues required for the successful management of such businesses and the well-being of people and society.
+You will know and understand theoretical aspects, best practices and future wellness and spa management trends and related issues required for the successful management of such businesses and the well-being of people and society.

 You will develop a service-oriented mentality and acquire those professional skills needed for working within wellness, spa and related organisations and businesses, in particular, to: